The Mood Diary is our new app which helps you record how you’re feeling, and offers suggestions on how to boost your mood.

 It’s currently available to patients being supported by our Early Intervention in Psychosis Service, and our Crisis Resolution & Home Treatment Teams.

-If you’d like to start using the Mood Diary app, speak to your healthcare professional and read through the Terms of Usage.
+If you’d like to start using the Mood Diary app, speak to your healthcare professional.

 Global Digital Exemplar (GDE) transformation projects

 Our Mood Diary app was developed as part of our Global Digital Exemplar (GDE) transformation projects.

 We’re just one of seven NHS trusts delivering mental health services in England to achieve GDE status for transforming patient care and engagement through new technology.

 Can I access my Safety Plan and record my mood once I have downloaded the Mood Diary app?

 No, you will need to be onboarded by your healthcare professional first before you start recording.